weiwei4396/SCaMPI-seq/docs/shortRead.md

 * Spatial imaging files: A fluorescence image showing the spatial distribution of spots is required.
 Bright-field and full-resolution H&E-stained images can also be optionally provided.
 The fluorescence image is used to visualize spot positions, while the bright-field and H&E images enable more accurate spatial registration and visualization of the spots relative to the corresponding tissue structures.

 !!! note
-    To ensure compatibility, the same version of STAR should be used for genome index construction and read alignment. 构建基因组索引和比对时的STAR版本需一致
+    To ensure compatibility, the same version of STAR should be used for genome index construction and read alignment.

-??? info "build STAR genome index / STAR构建基因组索引"
+??? info "build STAR genome index"
     ```shell
     reference=/data/workdir/panw/reference/human/refdata-gex-GRCh38-2024-A/fasta/genome.fa
     gtf=/data/workdir/panw/reference/human/refdata-gex-GRCh38-2024-A/genes/genes.gtf